djgish485/djgish485.github.io/_posts/2021-04-21-how-quantum-computers-actually-work.md

 tags:   [quantum-computing, multiverse, deutsch]
 ---

 Mainstream explanations of quantum computers felt vague and confusing until I found **David Deutsch**, a key founder of the field.
-It was thrilling when he gave me a thumbs-up to this - I’m not totally crazy!
+It was thrilling when he gave me a thumbs-up to this article - I’m not totally crazy!

 <!----- EMBEDDED TWEET ----->
 <blockquote class="twitter-tweet">